Northern red muntjac

-The Northern red muntjac (Muntiacus vaginalis) is a species of muntjac.
+The northern red muntjac (Muntiacus vaginalis) is a species of muntjac.
 It is found in numerous countries of south-central and southeast Asia.

 The northern red muntjac inhabits various forest types, from tropical rainforests to deciduous and evergreen forests, and is adaptable to secondary forests and human-altered landscapes.

 Males are characterized by short antlers and elongated upper canines, which they use in territorial and mating disputes.
-The species is known for its distinctive bark-like calls, serving as alarm signals or communication between individuals.
+The species is known for its distinctive bark-like calls, serving as alarm signals (against predators such as pythons, golden jackals, tigers, leopards, and crocodiles) or communication between individuals.

 Taxonomy

 It was recently found distinct from the southern red muntjac (previously typically known as Indian muntjac) and includes all the population previously attributed to M. muntjak that are outside of Sunda and perhaps of Malaysia.

 The subspecies bancanus, montanus, muntjak, nainggolani, peninsulae, pleiharicus, robinsoni, and rubidus stay in the southern red muntjac (M. muntjak), while annamensis, aureus, curvostylis, grandicornis, and nigripes are now attributed to the northern red muntjac (M. vaginalis).